kesslermatics/Aquaware/Website/docs/docs/dev-docs/user-management/create-an-account.md

 # Create an Account

 Creating an account with Aquaware is simple and can be done in just a few steps.
-You can either sign up directly through our website or, soon, directly through the app.
+You can either sign up directly through our website or, directly through the app.

 ## How to Create an Account